JetBrains/kotlin-web-site/pages/foundation/submitting-incompatible-changes.md

 # Migration plan
 > Provide a detailed step-by-step migration plan
-> Provide information about the changes with regard to the progressive mode
-> * Can the proposed changes be implemented immediately in the progressive mode or not, why
+> Can the proposed changes be implemented immediately in the progressive mode?
 ```